Mohamed-Tech-PenTest/Allinone-FW/README.md

 # Allinone-FW
-The latest tool using python.
+The latest tool using Python.